Buying Meat, Fruits, Vegetables, Eggs & Bread

 is sold in different prices.
 The most expensive part is meat only without any fat.
 But, the price difference is not that substantial.

 Interestingly, some Burmese also avoid taking pork just like Muslims.
 When I was young, for example, you could not

 bring pork to Mount Popa because local people believed that

 certain Nats (supernatural beings)

-like byut-ta1 who was a Muslim seaman executed by King A-nau2-ra1-hta2 disapproved of it.
+like shway2-pfyin3-ji3 and shway2-pfyin3-ngeare2 the two sons of byut-ta1 who was a Muslim seaman during King A-nau2-ra1-hta2 time disapproved of it.
 I am not sure if this custom has changed, but it does make sense to avoid animal fats for health reasons.

 Fruits & Seasons